MicrosoftDocs/win32/desktop-src/direct3dhlsl/dcl-tgsm-structured--sm5---asm-.md

 ## Remarks

-The total storage for all g\# must be &lt;= the amount of shared memory available per thread group, which is 32kB, or 8192 32-bit scalars.
+The total storage for all g\# must be <= the amount of shared memory available per thread group, which is 32kB, or 8192 32-bit scalars.

 In an extreme case, you can declare 8192 total g\# s, if each has a *structByteStride* of 4 and a *structCount* of 1.